SoptikHa2/crapi-csharp-wrapper/README.md

 All .Get methods have two optional parameters - `string[] include` and `string[] exclude`.
 At least one of these must be `null`.

 If you for example only want to know player's clan, there's no reason to request and download whole player object.
-Just add `clan` (name of field you want there) into string array `include` and API will return only `name` field - everything else will be either `null` or it will have its default value.
+Just add `clan` (name of field you want there) into string array `include` and API will return only `clan` field - everything else will be either `null` or it will have its default value.
 You can add multiple fields into the array.
 If this parameter is `null`, full response is returned.
 ```csharp
     wr.GetPlayer("80RGVCV9C", new string[] { "clan" }); // Returns only "clan" field, everything else is null or has default value